Andrew-Chen-Wang/github-wiki-action/README.md

 replacing every `-` (dash) character with a space.
 Name your files accordingly.
 The `Home.md` file will automatically become the homepage, not `README.md`.
 This is specific to GitHub wikis.

-### GitHub token

-This actions needs a GitHub token that can write to the GitHub wiki of the selected repository.
-By default, the `${{ github.token }}` you are given only offers **read** permissions to the current GitHub repository.
-You will need to
-either:

-1. Provide a custom GitHub PAT that has `contents: write` permissions.
-This can be generated from [github.com/settings/personal-access-tokens].
-2. Upgrade the `${{ github.token }}` using the GitHub Actions' `permissions:`
-   directive.
-This can be done by adding `permissions: { contents: write }` to the top level fields **or** to the job's fields.
-You can see examples of both of these above.

-⚠️ If you're pushing to another repository (**not** the one that houses the workflow `.yml` file) you'll always need to use a GitHub PAT.

 ### Options